stats60/stats60.github.io/prospectus/index.md

 **Assignments**: You will be given 4 problem sets to complete.
 Unless otherwise noted, these will be due at 5PM PDT on Fridays, submitted via [Gradescope](https://www.gradescope.com/).
 If you do not see "STATS60 / Summer 2020" on your Gradescope account, you can self-enroll using the entry code **9EWEZR**.

+**[R Labs](../Rlab)**: The Wednesday session is dedicated to problem sessions and programming labs.
+Live attendance is highly recommended as it will give you a chance to interact with the section leader.
+The tools and techniques taught in labs will be essential for your final project.

 **Quizzes**:  You will complete a series of online activities to assess your learning of the important concepts and skills for the previous week.
 These will be announced in due time and will be due a week after they are released.

-**Problem Sessions**: The Wednesday session is dedicated to problem sessions and programming labs.
-Live attendance is highly recommended as it will give you a chance to interact with the section leader.
-The tools and techniques taught in labs will be essential for your final project.

 **Grade disputes**:  Students must wait 24 hours after receiving a grade before they can dispute it, after which disputes must be received within 7 days of receipt of the grade.
 Grade disputes must be submitted to the instructional team on Gradescope.